2013 was my year to simplify.

 I had a big event to plan, and I wanted as much time as possible to still enjoy the good things in life–family, friends, relaxation, travel.

-Looking back, I can easily pinpoint my favorite things in each of these categories: Time Savers, Good Reads, Must haves, Favorite Places and Favorite Nostalgic things.
+Looking back, I can easily pinpoint my favorite things in each of these categories: Time Savers, Good Reads, Must haves, Favorite Places and Favorite Nostalgic things, visit this website.

 Meet Sweeper.
 I didn’t know how much I needed Sweeper until he was working in our home.
 Sweeper is our iRobot Roomba, and seriously the best time saver for our house full of dogs.
 I typically would vacuum with my Dyson every day, and now, with Sweeper, I set him on a schedule to either run during the night while we sleep or during the day.
 The dogs get along great with Sweeper.
 Even Maggie, our afraid-of-the-Dyson dog, can be laying down and have Sweeper bump into her.
 Sweeper saves me 3-5 hours per week.
 He works great on both our hardwood and rug covered areas.
 Seriously, I love Sweeper.